canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 Despite that, there is an odd sense where I see those years as part of a necessary 'break' from the socially mandated path.
 Perhaps objectively I am an isolated transsexual with unpredictable ability to get out of bed and no confidence I'll have enough rent beyond the next month, let alone help my friends and partners with what troubles them... but at least I'm not what I had tried to become!
 Through my disability I became, however painfully, a much more full human now than I ever was back then.
 So I tell myself, anyway.

 I think often about this 'break' from the machinery of replication.
 Is there another possibility, where I had a little more support at university, enough to stay the course?
-Is there a life where I didn't transition and found myself working on physics, as distant as ever?
+Is there a life where I didn't transition and found myself working on physics, never knowing what it's like to actually feel anything?
 I could imagine it, and I think I would be very unhappy and never know why.
 But I chose a certain course and that led me to interact with the world in a certain way, which pushed me further.
 The old ['self-exciting instability'](/theory/self-exciting-gender-instability).
-Honestly, the trans part is much more important than thet woman part.
+Honestly, the trans part, and the break it represents, is much more important than the woman part to me.

 Many people rack themselves over anxiety over whether they are 'really' what they think they could be---especially us trans girls.
 We feel that we must have a license to act on our shameful desires, a decisive proof of who we 'really' are.
 "Well, doctor in my head, I was playing with dolls when I was six, you see.
 Well, TERF in my head, I was abused in this way as a child, you see.
 I'm Valid!"

 However, I think we have an incredible ability to become different things.
 The physical side of it is called [neuroplasticity](https://en.wikipedia.org/wiki/Neuroplasticity).
-Like any neural network this adaptation depends on the continual interaction with the environment; a gradual process of adaptation.
-I may have chosen to pursue transition but everything that happened since I started acting on that has surely shaped my brain into a "trans woman".
+Like any biological system, such as bones or muscles, this adaptation depends on the continual interaction with the environment; a gradual process of reshaping to applied stimulus.
+I may have chosen to pursue transition, but everything that happened since I started acting on that has surely shaped my brain into a "trans woman".

 And yet, once these divergences take hold, they are as resilient as life itself.
 If I tried to detransition, as I have seen others attempt, I have seen how it would be intensely traumatic, and not even spare me harassment.
 My friend who became connected to a plural community may have chosen to start playing with the idea of whether her psychosis experiences fit the bill of plurality, but she surely defined a new mind in there that might have only been vague before, and her effort to suppress it proved incredibly destructive to her life.

 At this point we are really hardly talking about Baru anymore, are we?
-And yet we're still sitting in the themes of these books...
+And yet we're still sitting in the themes of these books... assimilating their stories them into structures somewhere deep inside the mysterious brain.

 ## An ending